thiagobien/ACL/workshop/06_Monitoring_as_a_Service/01_Instrument_Cluster_with_Dynatrace_OneAgent/README.md

 ## Step 5.
 Explore automated Monitoring Result in Dynatrace

-Here are a couple of things that happened *automagically*"* due to the installation of Dynatrace OneAgent Operator.
+Here are a couple of things that happened *automagically* due to the installation of Dynatrace OneAgent Operator.

 1. View Properties and Tags of Hosts in your Cluster.
     * Screenshot needed